wpreble1/exit-study-guide-immerison-precourse/README.md

 - cast members whose names have more than 10 letters

-Make new keys (appearanceNumber, name, and seasonsActive) The values cannot be directly mapped to new keys.
+Make new keys (appearanceNumber, name, and seasonsActive).

+_Note: The values cannot be directly mapped to new keys_

 Check provided result below for new data examples.
 Implement each solution in two ways:

-Chaining native methods or other functions
+- Chaining native methods or other functions
-Using the native method of reduce
+- Using the native method of reduce

 Constraints: